-For certain exchange-traded derivatives, EAD is equal to the sum of the net mark-to-market ("MTM"), floored at zero, and Potential Future Exposure ("PFE") add-on calculated based on the effective notional principal adjusted by a conversion factor as prescribed in the U.S. Basel III rules.
-In addition, where applicable, EAD incorporates the effect of credit risk mitigation of financial collateral and qualifying master netting agreements.
+EAD for derivative contracts under SA-CCR is equal to the sum of the replacement cost ("RC") of the derivative and the potential future exposure ("PFE"), multiplied by the alpha factor, as prescribed in the U.S. Basel III rules.
+Where applicable, RC and PFE incorporate the effects of credit risk mitigation of financial collateral and qualifying master netting agreements.